 After completing my undergraduate degree I had to figure out how to best prepare myself for my new dream of pursuing a career in football analytics.
 To do this I needed to study under the tutelage of Dr. Kevin Mongeon, a professor who specializes in sport analytics at a university in Canada.
 This meant having to make another hard decision.
 However, this time it was choosing to leave Tennessee.
 Nearly two years later, I am now wrapping up my master’s degree (with a thesis that focuses on fourth downs in the NFL) and have been working part-time in the Buffalo Bills’ football analytics department for about a year.

 After I graduate, I am hoping to find employment with a team and start my own career in the NFL.
 It has been 28 years, but the first year of my life (1988) was the same year you started playing organized football as a seventh grader.
 The first year that I will be able to work full-time in football (2016) is the same year you announced that you would no longer be playing.
-Over the course of that time, I couldn’t have asked for a better hero from a fan’s standpoint, and more importantly I couldn’t have asked for a better better person to serve as my inspiration to pursue my academic dreams, my idol for what I would like to accomplish with my professional goals, or a better role model for who I strive to be as a man.
+Over the course of that time, I couldn’t have asked for a better hero from a fan’s standpoint.
+More importantly, I couldn’t have asked for a better person to serve as my inspiration to pursue my academic dreams, my idol for what I would like to accomplish with my professional goals, or my role model for who I strive to be as a man.

 In your press conference today you said, “I cherished my time in Knoxville, especially my senior year.
 And I want Vols fans everywhere to know the unique role that you’ve played in my life.”
 I wanted to write this letter to you to turn the tables on that quote, because I want you to know the unique role that you’ve played in my life, and that I will be forever grateful for it.